mbmiola/HumanActivityRecognition/CodeBook.md

 CodeBook
 ========

-The following steps were applied in the original dataset:
+The following steps were applied in the original dataset
-	* merged training and test sets to create just one data set.
+ - merged training and test sets to create just one data set.
-	* extracted only the columns that represented the mean or the standard deviation for each measurement.
+ - extracted only the columns that represented the mean or the standard deviation for each measurement.
-	* mapped the activity ids to the proper activity names
+ - mapped the activity ids to the proper activity names
-	* changed the extracted column names to something more readable
+ - changed the extracted column names to something more readable
-	* created a result dataset with the average of each measurement, for each subject/activity pair.
+ - created a result dataset with the average of each measurement, for each subject/activity pair.

 Domains
 -------